eclipse-4diac/4diac-forte/src/com/modbus/readme.txt

 Parameter Documentation
 Modbus Client (TCP)
-At the moment the Modbus client can only be used for reading values from a Modbus server. modbus[(protocol:)ip:port:(slaveId):pollFreqency:readAddresses:sendAddresses(:responseTimeout:byteTimeout)]
+The Modbus client can be used for reading as well as writing values from/to a Modbus server. modbus[(protocol:)ip:port:(slaveId):pollFreqency:readAddresses:sendAddresses(:responseTimeout:byteTimeout)]
   - protocol: tcp (tcp is default)
   - ip: 127.0.0.1 etc